RPGroup-PBoC/chann_cap/src/theory/scripts/README.md

 ### `MaxEnt_approx_joint.ipynb` (`maxent`)

+- `maxent_protein_dist.py` : Script that takes the protein distribution moments as inferred from the numerical integration of the dynamical equations and computes the corresponding Lagrange multipliers for a maximum entropy approximation of the distribution.

 - `maxent_mRNA_dist.py` : Script that takes the mRNA distribution moments as inferred from the numerical integration of the dynamical equations and computes the corresponding Lagrange multipliers for a maximum entropy